Deterministic randomness extraction for quantum random number generation with partial trust: Settings and assumptions

-\begin{enumerate}[resume*] \item \textbf{Independent preparations.} The state $\rho^{x_i}$ prepared in round $i$ is independent of the states prepared in previous rounds $j<i$.
-Formally, the $n_r$-rounds preparations are of the form \item \textbf{Memoryless measurements.} Each measurement acts only on the quantum system of the current round, acting trivially on all others.
+\begin{enumerate}[resume*] \item \textbf{Memoryless measurements.} Each measurement acts only on the quantum system of the current round, acting trivially on all others.
 Formally, the measurement operators across $n_r$ rounds are of the form